mongoid/mongoid-cached-json/README.md

 Definining Fields
 -----------------

-CachedJson supports the following options.
+Mongoid::CachedJson supports the following options.

 * `:hide_as_child_json_when` is an optional function that hides the child JSON from `as_json` parent objects, eg. `cached_json :hide_as_child_json_when => lambda { |instance| ! instance.is_secret? }`

-CachedJson field definitions support the following options.
+Mongoid::CachedJson field definitions support the following options.

 * `:definition` can be a symbol or an anonymous function, eg. `:description => { :definition => :name }` or `:description => { :definition => lambda { |instance| instance.name } }`
 * `:type` can be `:reference`, required for referenced objects